ryucc/ReRe/README.md

 ## Contributions

-Please raise bug reports and issues first.
+### Project contributions

+Please raise issues for bugs, ask questions for usage.
+Let's talk about the problem before starting to implement code.

+### Personal contributions

+I'll set up a buy me a coffee link later. [link pending]

+Right now any job referrals would help.
+Here is my resume [link pending]

 ## Special Thanks

-Thanks to all my friends and family who I kept pitching this idea to.
-The support and opposition both help me decide what to spend time on.
+Thanks to all my friends and family.
+Many of whom I kept pitching this idea to.

+Thanks to my former colleagues at Amazon.
+I received a lot of mentorship as a junior engineer there.
+A lot of the coding principles I learnt at Amazon inspired this project.

+Thanks to Rafael Winterhalter, the creator of ByteBuddy.
+This person may not know me, but I feel I know this person a lot.
+It is crazy how much he supports the ByteBuddy project online.
+This year I have read so much tutorials and answer written by himself.
+I doubt I will have the same energy to do for project ReRe.

+Thanks to the authors of Mockito/EasyMock, and all the previous mock frameworks.
+I am standing on the shoulder of giants.